For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 - If you don't know how to test with a screen reader, please contact VTAC or your instructional designer.

-Math and Science Equations/Formulas/Notation
+Make Math and Science Equations/Formulas/Notations Accessible

 Use MathML to Write Math and Science Equations, Formulas and Notation on a Webpage